-There are a couple things you should know before we get to The Breastfeeding Shop’s tips and tricks for picky eaters.
+There are a couple of things you should know before we get to The Breastfeeding Shop’s tips and tricks for picky eaters.
 Just because your child has some picky preferences, doesn’t always mean there’s a problem that needs to be fixed.
 We all have preferences, including our children, but it may be a larger issue if:

 - The pickiness causes extra work that’s a burden on the parent.